swaptacular/swpt_trade/README.md

 # Connection string for the solver's PostgreSQL database server.
 SOLVER_POSTGRES_URL=postgresql+psycopg://swpt_solver:swpt_solver@localhost:5435/test

+# The solver server maintains a pool of database connections
+# to the solver's PostgreSQL database server.
+This variable
+# determines the maximum number of connections in this pool.
+If
+# zero is specified (the default) there is no limit to the
+# connection pool's size.
+SOLVER_CLIENT_POOL_SIZE=0

 # Set the minimum level of severity for log messages ("info",
 # "warning", or "error").
 The default is "warning".
 APP_LOG_LEVEL=info